 When making the U.S. Bank vs. Wells Fargo decision, it’s important to look at interest rates.

-Wells Fargo’s simple savings account earns 0.01%.
+Wells Fargo’s simple savings account earns 0.15%.
 Wells Fargo offers three kinds of account types, each with decent rates at each tier.
-Wells Fargo also allows customers to earn bonus rates up to 1.45% APY by creating and tending to a Portfolio by Wells Fargo® checking account.
+Wells Fargo also allows customers to earn bonus rates by creating and tending to a Wells Fargo Prime Checking account.

 U.S. Bank offers a slightly better deal, particularly in terms of its CD rates and money market accounts.
 However, these rates can’t quite measure up to the high rates of banks whose operations are primarily online and on mobile apps.
 Unless working with a bank that has a substantial brick-and-mortar presence is at the top of your list, you might want to look elsewhere to secure higher rates.

 In terms of sheer size, Wells Fargo is bigger than U.S. Bank, but all things considered, the fees and the rates you will find at both banks – assuming an average profile – come out to roughly the same.
 Additionally, you won’t earn much interest at either bank.

 In the U.S. Bank vs. Wells Fargo comparison, U.S. Bank alone offers checking accounts at no cost for college students.
 It also curates options for people who may have a patchy bank history that may keep them from approval at other bank chains.
 But when it comes down to it, fees – and the ability to waive them – ultimately separate the two.
 If you bank with Wells Fargo and manage to make either $500 or $1,000 monthly direct deposits, fees are waived without discussion.
 U.S. Bank does not offer this.
 Ultimately, Wells Fargo scrapes by in first place for most consumers.
 But if you’re a teen or a senior citizen you might find U.S. Bank’s options better suited to you.

 Long-Term Banking Tips